LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configuration.md

 <img class="fancyimage" alt="Functions: Secret Creation" src="img/functions/functions_secret_creation.png">

 You can select the data type of the secret from the drop-down menu.
-Please be aware that this modifies the validation and does not influence the [access](#accessing-secrets) to the secrets later.
+This only modifies the validation and does not influence the [access](#accessing-secrets) to the secrets later.
 For example, if you select `JSON`, it will check the syntax of the JSON and reject faulty JSON strings.

 <img class="fancyimage" alt="Functions: Secret Type Dropdown" src="img/functions/functions_secret_type.png">